braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/mixpanel_for_currents.md

 # [![Braze Learning course]({% image_buster /assets/img/bl_icon2.png %})](https://learning.braze.com/mixpanel-integration-with-braze/339085/scorm/2u7y2e6qrldh2){: style="float:right;width:120px;border:0;" class="noimgborder"}Mixpanel for Currents

-{:.subintro}
-[Mixpanel](https://mixpanel.com/) is a business analytics platform that allows you to export events from Mixpanel into other platforms to perform deeper analysis.
+> [Mixpanel](https://mixpanel.com/) is a business analytics platform that allows you to export events from Mixpanel into other platforms to perform deeper analysis.
 The data collected can then be used to build custom reports and measure user engagement and retention.

 The Braze and Mixpanel integration allows you to [import Mixpanel Cohorts into Braze](#data-import-integration) to create Braze segments that can be used to target users in future Braze campaigns or Canvases.
 You can also leverage Braze Currents to [export your Braze events to Mixpanel](#data-export-integration) to drive deeper analytics into conversions, retention, and product usage.